HyperplaneOrg/topomodel/README.md

     +-------------------------------+----------------+
                                               lower right (x,y)
 ```
-Note that this tool is used for automating the surface generation process over
-an arbitrary x,y,z,m large set.
+Where nx = the number of columns or samples and ny = the number of rows or lines.
+The grids must run parallel to each other as no "projection" ever takes palce.

 See the topomodel man pages for more information.

+Note that this tool is used for automating the surface generation process over an arbitrary large x,y,z,m set.

-## References:
+### References:
 Horn, B.K.P., 1981.
 Hill shading and the reflectance map.
 Proc.
 Inst.
 Electric.
 Electron.
 Eng.
 69, 14–47.